 The MOLA team work on some of the most intriguing and exciting assemblages in the country and in the last decade have assessed over 12000 inhumations, 250 cremations and huge quantities of faunal remains both in-house and for external clients.

-You can find out more in our blog and on academia.
+Find out more on academia.

 Walker, D, 2012 Disease in London, 1st–19th centuries: an illustrated guide to diagnosis, MOLA monograph 56

-Fowler L and Powers N, 2012 Doctors, dissection and resurrection men: excavations in the 19th-century burial ground of the London Hospital, 2006, MOLA Monograph 62 SOLD OUT
+Fowler L and Powers N, 2012 Doctors, dissection and resurrection men: excavations in the 19th-century burial ground of the London Hospital, 2006, MOLA Monograph 62

 Connell B, A Gray Jones, R Redfern and D Walker, 2012 Spitalfields: a bioarchaeological study of health and disease from a medieval London cemetery: Archaeological excavations at Spitalfields Market 1991–2007, volume 3, MOLA Monograph 60